UofI-CDACS/scarecro-system/docs/system_class.md

 ### Initializing the system class

-The system object expects a system configuration dictionary to be located in configs/system in a file called system.json, which contains one json dictionary following the config format noted prior.
+The system class expects a system configuration dictionary to be located in configs/system in a file called system.json, which contains one json dictionary following the config format noted prior.
 However, this expectation can be overriden by passing the system a custom system configuration dictionary, which it will use instead.

 The init() function copies over the system configuration, sets the system id, and a connection and updater variable.